How to Become a Pilot in India After 12th? - Complete Guide

 Expected timeline to become a pilot in India: 18 months – 36 months

-Poor RTR Prep: Many ground schools in India do not offer a course for the preparation of RTR exam.
-Due to this students have to study on their own without proper guidance on how to pass the exam.
-The Part 2 of RTR has always been unpredictable due to limited resources available.
-Due to this there is a high failure rate for RTR exam.
-We recommend taking ground classes for RTR Prep as well which can also be from another school.
+Poor RTR Prep: Many ground schools in India do not offer a course for the preparation of the RTR exam.
+Due to this, students have to study on their own without proper guidance on how to pass the exam.
+Part 2 of the RTR has always been unpredictable due to limited resources available.
+Due to this, there is a high failure rate for the RTR exam.
+We recommend taking ground classes for RTR prep as well, which can also be from another school.

-Hidden costs: A lot of students do not take into account the hidden costs of pilot training.
+Hidden Costs: A lot of students do not take into account the hidden costs of pilot training.
 Only a handful of students are able to complete CPL at 200 hours.
-Due to this extra lessons are needed which increases the cost to a great extent.
-Students do not take into account the extra lessons or failed examinations due to which cost becomes a barrier of completing CPL training.
+Due to this, extra lessons are needed, which increases the cost to a great extent.
+Students do not take into account the extra lessons or failed examinations, due to which cost becomes a barrier to completing CPL training.

-Paying Agents: Ramphal Chowk in India is a hub of ground schools in India.
+Paying Agents: Ramphal Chowk in India is a hub of ground schools.
 You will find random agents there.
 We recommend that you stay away from them.
 Most of the agents do not have a registered business or office.
-They will lure you that they can get your documents processed faster with DGCA which is not true in most cases.
+They will lure you by claiming they can get your documents processed faster with DGCA, which is not true in most cases.
 A lot of students fall into the trap of paying the agents.

 Frequently Asked Questions